kharekshitij/openebs/GOVERNANCE.md

 Periodically, the existing maintainers curate a list of contributors that have shown regular activity on the project over the prior months.
-From this list, maintainer candidates are selected and proposed maintainers slack channel.
+From this list, maintainer candidates are selected and proposed maintainers' slack channel.

-After a candidate has been announced on the maintainers slack channel, the existing maintainers are given five business days to discuss the candidate, raise objections and cast their vote.
+After a candidate has been announced on the maintainers' slack channel, the existing maintainers are given five business days to discuss the candidate, raise objections and cast their vote.
 The Votes take place via the pull request comment.
 Candidates must be approved by at least 66% of the